Dogs communicate with us through barking, whining, howling (and begging!). It's thought they learnt to vocalise more to improve communication with us.

 What is anxiety barking?

-This type of barking is often triggered when your dog’s physically separated from people or even another pet in the home.
+This type of barking is often triggered when your dog is physically separated from people or even another pet in the home.

-This could be caused when you go out, or even something as small as being left in another room at night.
+This could be caused when you go out, or even something as small as being left in another room at night, so stopping a dog from barking at night requires building their confidence and ensuring their comfort.
 And although this is often a speciality of new puppies, this can develop at any age, in any breed of dog.

 For more information and training tips on this issue, check out our page on separation anxiety.